 Trophy hunts used to be easy to come by, and in the ’90s and early 2000s, hunters could pursue trophy class elk and deer every year if they had the budget to afford nonresident fees and put in a ton of time on the phone researching which hunts held that trophy potential.
 Now, everyone knows about the Kaibab, Arizona Strip, Henry Mountains, Ely, NV, etc., and they all want a piece of that pie.
 The problem is that there are not enough pieces of that pie to go around, and if you don’t have more realistic expectations, you will end up spending thousands of dollars in application fees and likely never get to hunt.
 You shouldn’t totally eliminate these types of hunts from your application portfolio, but it’s just not realistic to expect to draw areas like these every year.
 Don’t make them your focal point, but use them for what they are—once-in-a-lifetime or “add-on” hunts.

-If you really want to try and hunt western states every year, you’ll have to come to the realization that you will be hunting zones with high tag numbers that aren’t managed for trophy class animals.
+If you really want to try to hunt western states every year, you’ll have to come to the realization that you will be hunting zones with high tag numbers that aren’t managed for trophy class animals.
 However, there are still some amazing hunts out there that can produce some old, mature animals once you figure them out.

 Customizing Your Strategy